 Fire can strike anywhere, anytime, and can start in a variety of ways, including faulty electrical wiring, cooking mishaps, dryer vent ignition, portable heater tip-overs and more.
 Wherever there is a heat source or an open flame, you should be cautious and consider home fire safety options.
 Fire safety equipment such as fire extinguishers, smoke detectors and carbon monoxide detectors, are essential must-have products for any home.
-This guide will show you the different types of fire safety equipment and teach you how and when to use them, plus other important fire safety tips you can use to protect your family and home.
+This guide explains the different types of fire safety equipment and teaches you how and when to use them, plus other important fire safety tips for protecting your family and home.

 Safety: Call 911 before attempting to extinguish a fire yourself.